Skip to main content

 Pocket Garden

-The 2025 Pocket Garden Design Competition is open!
+Pocket Garden Design Competition is OPEN FOR ENTRIES

 A Pocket Garden is a miniature garden that uses edible plants, plants that attract wildlife, and that reuses something which would otherwise have been thrown away.

 Each year, we invite young people from schools across Scotland to send in their designs for a colourful and exciting environmentally friendly, pocket-sized garden.
 Pupils who send in the winning designs are then invited to build and grow their gardens to display.
-You can find out more about last years' competition by downloading the Pocket Garden 2024 Brochure.
+Download full competition details and inspiration in the Pocket Garden 2026 Brochure.

 Previously, Pocket Gardens have been displayed at Gardening Scotland in Edinburgh, where they have been visited by the BBC Beechgrove Garden team, the Scottish Government Cabinet Secretary for Environment, Climate Change and Land Reform and the Lord Provost of Edinburgh.
-You can see this years' winning designs transformed into fabulous gardens in our online Pocket Garden 2024 showcase.
+You can see winning designs from 2025 transformed into fabulous gardens in our online Pocket Garden Showcase.

 To support you to plan a garden that will be looking it's best in early June, here's a downloadable .pdf with top tips for planning and getting growing.